seb1k/skype-better-parser/README.md

 # skype-better-parser

-I needed a better parser to read my old conversation so I did it
+I needed a better parser than the original to read my old conversations, I share it here

 - Show images in conversation
 - Clickable links